RazorFlow/framework/docs/src/content/js/tutorial_js.md

    * `numberPrefix` - Since the sales are currency we can pass the `numberPrefix` configuration parameter and the number will be prefixed with a "$" sign.
    * `numberHumanize` - This is a configuration parameter available in many other places.
 What this does is make the number more "human".
 Instead of `1321421`, it will display it as `1.32M`, which makes it vastly more readable and takes up less space.

+After adding the KPI component this is what you should have:

+<%- embedExample ('js', 'tutorial1') %>

 # Table Components

 Tables are quite useful for displaying large quantities of Data, and RazorFlow framework includes native default support for tables along with useful functionality like pagination and conditional formatting.